urbit/docs/reference/arvo-glossary.md

 ### desk

-A desk is independently revision-controlled branch of urbit filesystem.
+A desk is an independently revision-controlled branch of urbit filesystem.

 _See [filesystem](@/using/operations/using-your-ship.md) and [Clay](@/docs/tutorials/arvo/clay.md)._